ayanmaity201/KaggleKernels/README.md

 # KaggleKernels
-This repository contains some of the most popular competitions solutions in kaggle
+This repository contains some of the most popular competitions solutions in kaggle and other data science platforms.